shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

 11. docker compose -f <file_name> down
     - Stops and removes every container mentioned in the docker-compose file with all the mentioned configurations
     - Also removes the default network created by the docker compose command/file

+12. docker build -t <image_name:version> <Dockerfile_path>
+    - The t flag is the tag you want to give to your image which basically image name and version.
+    - Dockerfile path is the directory where your dockerfile resides
+    - Example: `docker build -t shahid-app:1.0 .`

+13. docker rm <container_id>
+    - Deletes the container in your local

+14. docker rmi <image_id>
+    - Deletes the docker image in your local
+    - First you need to check if this image is used by any container that is stopped or running then delete the respective containers.

+15. docker login
+    - for authenticating into private repository such as aws ecr

+16. docker tag <image_name:version> <new_image_name:version>
+    - For renaming docker image present locally
+    - Ex: docker tag shahid-app:1.0 1234567890.dkr.ecr.ap-south-1.amazon.com/shahid-app:latest

+17. docker push <image_name:version>
+    - Pushing docker images to repositories like dockerhub, aws ecr, etc.
+    - Ex: docker push 1234567890.dkr.ecr.ap-south-1.amazon.com/shahid-app:latest
+    - In the backend this command pushes the image layer by layer as in case of pulling